 Lessons from the great Paul Bley

 My fascination with pianist Paul Bley goes way back, and I was reminded of this while putting together a new video lesson for Pocket Jazz.
-If you haven’t yet checked out my free course on jazz improvisation called Pocket Jazz, you should.
-For only your name and email, you can get the entire course for free.
+If you haven’t yet checked out my course on jazz improvisation called Pocket Jazz, you should.
+Sign in or register at musicsavvy.com/my-account.

-The lesson I posted today was a piece of my interview with bassist Steve Swallow who played with Paul for a long time.
+One lesson I created was a piece of my interview with bassist Steve Swallow who played with Paul for a long time.

 Steve described his very first gig with Paul.
 Steve was a 19-year old talented player, but he had never encountered anyone quite like 30 year-old Paul Bley.